-Join Doug Winnie for an in-depth discussion in this video Configuring the application manifest, part of Up and Running with Windows Phone 8 Development.
+Join Doug Winnie for an in-depth discussion in this video Configuring the application manifest, part of Learning Windows Phone 8 Development.

 Before we can package and submit our app, there are few things we need to complete in the application manifest within Visual Studio.
 If you're a member, the Application Manifest is where we added our application icons to the app.
 We didn't look at the other tabs, but we'll do that in this video, and define some of the unique parameters that you'll need to work with in your own apps before you send them to Microsoft.
 If you still have the project open from the previous chapter, you can keep working with it.
 If not, open the project from the downloaded Exercise Files.
 Since we need to work with the AppManifest file, expand the Properties folder in the Solution Explorer, and double-click on WMAppManifest.xml.

 Here we can see the app icons that we attached to our project in the previous chapter.
 One other field we should populate is the application description; just provide a simple description in here about what our app does.
 As a general hint, you may find it helpful to keep app descriptions and other descriptive text in a Word document, or in some other separate file.
 It makes it easier to update them as you add new versions, and keep them consistent if you're using them in multiple places.
 In addition, not all areas where you enter descriptions will have spell-checking support.
 Next, we need to define the capabilities of the application.